List of Magical Girl Site characters: Antagonistic magical girls

 Alice first appeared in the manga seventh volume and is a magical girl who was chosen by Ni, saving Sarina from being shot by Nana and becomes her partner.
-Alice have shark-like teeth and spiraled iris in her eyes.
-She is very knowledgeable about the magical girls, as she keeps complete data of all magical girls in her laptop and is quick in searching the information about the unfortunate girls who are potentially to be chosen as magical girls.
+Alice has shark-like teeth and spiraled iris in her eyes.
+She is very knowledgeable about the magical girls, as she keeps complete data of all magical girls in her laptop and is quick in searching the information about the unfortunate girls who have the potential to be chosen as magical girls.
 She is the one who planned the mission to capture or assassinate the Magical Girl Site's managers.
-She likes recording the tragic events that happened to the magical girls with her smartphone, before rewinding time and saving them, using the videos as proof.
+She likes recording the tragic events that happen to magical girls with her smartphone, before rewinding time and saving them, using the videos as proof.
 Her wand is a flip phone with the ability to reverse time while her emblem is the Roman numeral IV, and her hair fades from lime green to purple when she uses it.
 Alice's mother committed suicide after giving birth to her while her father's whereabouts is unknown.
 She was sent to a foster home and was bullied there, before running away.
 It is later revealed that she is the adoptive younger sister of the Detective Misumi.
+It is revealed later on that she became a magical girl to avenge her little sister who died after using all her lifespan to kill criminals.